sagar1024/MultiverseChess/README.md

 All universes are evaluated simultaneously to determine the final outcome

 The goal is to outperform the engine across timelines, not just on a single board.

+Gameplay Rules

+The player may:

+Make up to 3 legal moves per turn

+Stop early and pass the turn at any time

+Each move can:

+Continue the current universe

+Or branch into a new one

+After the player’s turn:

+The engine plays one move on every active board

+Finished boards (checkmate, draw, stalemate):

+Remain frozen

+Do not affect ongoing timelines

+The game ends when all universes are complete.